jparkerweb/bedrock-proxy-endpoint/README.md

   - `baseUrl`: Root address of server based on your `.env` configuration.
   - `apiKey`: Descibed in the *Authentication* section above.
   - `messages`: Array of objects in role / content format.
-  - `model`: This can be either the `modelName` or `modelId` from the list of supported models found on the `Bedrock Tunnel` README file [here](https://github.com/jparkerweb/bedrock-tunnel?tab=readme-ov-file#supported-models); The `/models` enpoint of this server will also return a list of supported models.
+  - `model`: This can be either the `modelName` or `modelId` from the list of supported models found on the `Bedrock Wrapper` README file [here](https://github.com/jparkerweb/bedrock-wrapper?tab=readme-ov-file#supported-models); The `/models` enpoint of this server will also return a list of supported models.

 ---